Ausiarm/T3A1/README.md

 ## Question 9
-Explain data types, using examples from the JavaScript programming language

-*Provides a thorough explanation of data types in programming*

 From the MDN [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) on JavaScript, there are two sets of types in the language; primitive values and objects.
   * Primitive values are all types (other than objects) that define immutable values.
     * These values are comprised of seven different types:
       * Boolean
         * The boolean type is used to depict a logical entity.
 It can have two values, either true or false.
 Using the if else statement in the example below we can see that the console has two options, it either logs the first string if the boolean conditional is true or the second if the boolean conditional is false.
 Why is this valuable?
 With the boolean type it is possible to check whether or not a condition exists.
-If it does (or equates to true) then we do one thing and if not then we do the other.
+If it does (or equates to true) then we do one thing and if not, then we do the other.
         ```javascript
         /* JavaScript if statement */
         if (boolean conditional) {